We’re pleased you’re interested in securing a grant from us to help lower carbon emissions or air pollution in the region.

 - Projects where the primary activity is an event such as a conference, workshop, or training session

-- A project that builds on, or is another phase of, a currently funded project from the same proponent.
-However, TAF can provide concurrent funding to the same recipient for different projects.
+- A request that builds on, or is another phase of, a project by the same proponent currently being funded by TAF.
+However, TAF can provide concurrent funding to the same proponent for different projects

 Grants can be used to fund all project-related costs, including project evaluation and third-party advisory services.
 Funding can also be used to offset operating costs and a portion of administrative costs directly linked to a TAF-funded project.